spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/25-vm-oversubscription.md

 - It is not advisable to overcommit CPUs in a production environment without extensive testing.
 Applications that use 100 percent of processing resources may become unstable in overcommitted environments.

-- Take care not to overcommit guest VMs on more than the physical number of processing cores.
-For example, a guest VM with four vCPUs should only be run on a host physical machine with a quad-core processor, as opposed to a dual-core processor.
+- Ensure you don't overcommit guest VMs on more than the physical number of processing cores.
+For example, a guest VM with four vCPUs should only be deployed on a host physical machine with a quad-core processor instead of a dual-core processor.

     We recommend no more than 10 total allocated vCPUs per physical processor core.